martinpoljak/hash-utils/README.md

 Hash Utils
 ==========

-**hash-utils** adds more than 65 useful and frequently very fundamental methods which are missing in Ruby, to 6 base core classes:
+**hash-utils** adds more than 65 useful and frequently rather fundamental methods which are missing in Ruby programming language, to several core classes.
+It tries to be similar project to [Ruby Facets][1] on principle, but less complex, more practical, non-atomic and organized by better way.

 - `Array` &ndash; 3 methods,
 - `File` &ndash; 2 methods,